zellij-org/zellij/docs/MANPAGE.md

 ENVIRONMENT
 ===========
-ZELLIJ_CONFIG
+ZELLIJ_CONFIG_FILE
   Path of Zellij config to load.
+ZELLIJ_CONFIG_DIR
+  Path of the Zellij config directory.

 NOTES